awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-amazonmq-broker.md

 ### Complex Amazon MQ Broker<a name="aws-resource-amazonmq-broker--examples--Complex_Amazon_MQ_Broker"></a>

 The following example creates a complex Amazon MQ broker\.
 The ActiveMQ example creates a broker with two users that don't belong to a group and one user that belongs in a group\.
-The RabbitMQ broker example creates one administrator user, which can then create and manage other users via the RabbitMQ web console or the management API\.
+The RabbitMQ example creates one administrator user, which can then create and manage other users via the RabbitMQ web console or the management API\.

 #### JSON<a name="aws-resource-amazonmq-broker--examples--Complex_Amazon_MQ_Broker--json"></a>